 When the war ended in 1992, Goreng’s condition was very poor.
 The Mozambican government had cleared many of the land mines, but the park’s infrastructure was destroyed and the animal population had declined drastically.
 Despite the dismal scenario, Carr saw potential.
 He believed that with sufficient investment and local support, the park could be revived.

-See more : Amy Ray Net Worth 2024: Earnings, Investments, and Financial Growth
+See more : Emily Compagno Net Worth

 In 2004, Carr signed an agreement with Mozambique’s Ministry of Tourism, initially promising $500,000 to restore the park.
 His commitment grew, and by 2005, he had promised up to $40 million over 30 years.
 The agreement gave Carr’s organization joint operational control of the park with the Mozambican government, which retains ownership.